 Comes stealing; comes creeping.

 This article was posted on Tuesday, January 16th, 2018 at 9:43 pm and is filed under Countries & Cultures, English, Eugene Field, Languages, Mama Lisa, Poetry, Poets, The Rock-a-by Lady, USA, YouTube.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 Leave a Reply